agh-space-systems-rover/kalman_robot/README.md

 - `service_based_nav2_controller` - a `FollowPath` controller plugin for Nav2 that uses a service to compute velocity commands
 - `unity_sim` - a Unity-based simulation environment that can seamlessly replace the physical hardware of AGH Space Systems' robots

-## Design Sheet

-A **WORK-IN-PROGRESS** summary of the design decisions (to be) made in this project:

-### Build Variants

-There exist three different build targets implemented as "meta" packages (`rover`, `station`, `full`) that do not contain any code

-- `rover` is meant to be installed on the rover where physical hardware is available.
-- `station` is to be installed on the ground station unit.
-- `full` target should only be built on a developer's PC and it includes the two above packages plus virtual hardware modules managed by the simulator.

-There are overlaps between the packages needed by each of the three build variants and this is why their sources are stored as a flat `src` directory of packages instead of dividing them into folders.

-###  Source Packaging

-The main repository of our project includes all our packages as Git submodules.
-I can already see how this design forces us to download all packages despite only needing a few of them to be built for the specific target.
-One good thing about submodules is that we can create tags in the main repository to be able to later return to specific point in time.

-###  Launch Files

-Each build target exposes launch files specific to the platform.

-- `rover` exposes one launch file for every competition type (i.e. autonomous navigation, science, extreme delivery, etc.).
-- `station` would only contain a single launch file that starts the station with RF and should work with all operation modes of the rover.
-- `full` provides a similar set of launch files, but each one of them relies on the simulator to provide the hardware interface and boot up the ground station without RF communication.

-Launch files from previous contests are consistently replaced by the new ones.
-The old ones end up archived in the Git index.

 ## Known Issues; TODOs